sboysel/giraffe36/README.md

 - 2x TRRS jack
 - 36x MX switches

-Firmware can be found in `firmware/kmk`
+Gerbers can be found in `output/pcbs/routed/`.
+Firmware can be found in `firmware/kmk/`.

 ## Development